 Yearly Archives: 2019

-Former pro athlete and Iowa entrepreneur Nate Kaeding sits down with Mary Sundblad, owner of Stuff Etc., to discuss her unique upbringing, her introduction to business and the art of the (consignment) deal in the latest edition of Real Success, presented by MidWestOne Bank.
+Former pro athlete and Iowa entrepreneur Nate Kaeding sits down with Gary Rozek, entrepreneur and chairman of Centro Inc., to discuss advanced manufacturing, restaurants and golf in the latest edition of Real Success, presented by MidWestOne Bank.

 Economic development officials say an Amazon “last mile” fulfillment center coming to Iowa City’s east side could have implications beyond generating new jobs.
 It might also mean a shot at marrying tech innovations from the University of Iowa with the e-commerce giant’s ambitions of dominating the drone delivery space.